sectenzorg/syarifabdillah/content/resume/index.md

 Greetings!
 I am **Syarip Muhammad Abdillah.**

-I am a dedicated and self-motivated System Engineer.
-I possess proficient conceptual thinking and analytical skills.
-I am always eager to enhance my knowledge and continuously learn and grow.
-Thank you for taking the time to acquaint yourself with a brief overview of my background and aspirations.
+I am a dedicated and self-motivated Systems Engineer with strong conceptual thinking and analytical skills.
+I am constantly eager to expand my knowledge and embrace opportunities for continuous learning and growth.
+Thank you for taking the time to get to know a brief overview of my background and aspirations.

 &nbsp;

 ## Experiences
-**System Engineer**, PT.
+**Systems Engineer**, PT.
 Bringin Inti Teknologi (bit.)\
 *June 2020 – Present*

 - Assist development team in applying good DevSecOps practices and continuously improve CI/CD pipelines